 LEVNT EC Services recommend families arrange a tour of the service prior to applying to the service waitlist, though this is not a requirement of application.
-Tours give families a chance to see how the service operates day-to-day, briefly meet with educators and discussion any questions or concerns they may have with the Service Leader, Assistant Service Leader or Administration Assistant.
+Tours give families a chance to see how the service operates day-to-day, briefly meet with educators and discussion any questions or concerns they may have with the Service Leader or Administration Assistant.

-An Application Form is available from each service's website.
+An Application Form is available from each service's website or from the service directly.

-Upon lodging an application form, payment of a non-refundable Application Fee is due (at services where this is applicable).
+Upon lodging an application form, payment of a non-refundable Application Fee is due.
 Information about the Application Fee and payment details can be found on the Application Form.
-Children who are included in the DE Priority of Access (refer to Attachment 3 and Sources) are not expected to pay the Application Fee.
+Children who are included in the DET Priority of Access (refer to Attachment 3 and Sources) are not expected to pay the Application Fee.